srdi/Mysqli-PHP-class/README.md

-# Mysqli-PHP-class
+# About
-Interface to mysqli API
+Interface to mysqli API.
+This will help you interact with mysqli API more easy.